 - endoscope lenses with non-standard fields of view

 - military optical components

 Custom Optics – There are Many Stages Involved in Developing

 There are many stages involved in developing custom optics.
 The first stage is coming up with a prototype.
 Glass optics is usually fabricated using jigs and templates, and involves grinding, polishing, and other precise operations.
 Then various types of coatings need to be considered, such as for use in scratch-resistance, anti-fogging, UV screening, etc….
-Once the unit has been made, it must them be subjected to rigorous testing, under a variety of conditions.
+Once the unit has been made, it must be subjected to rigorous testing, under a variety of conditions.
 Then the results are evaluated, and if necessary, corrections are made, and another unit is fabricated and tested once again.
-When they are satisfied, the unit it then shown to the customer for approval.
+When they are satisfied, the unit then is shown to the customer for approval.
 Once approval is granted, the unit then goes into full-scale production.
 Custom optics will usually require special plastic fittings and housings.
-Jigs and tooling using must be fabricated to verify the manufacturing ability of the design, and test the performance.
+Jigs and tooling using must be fabricated to verify the manufacturing ability of the design and test the performance.

 Once the design is tested, and the prototype optics approved, the tooling can be scaled up for full-production.
 Most custom optics will also require some mechanical optical components.
 These are prototyped using aluminum, matte-black finished to minimize reflection.
 Once the prototypes are fabricated, tested and approved, production can begin.
 In most cases, the aluminum components are adequate, but rarely, plastic versions will have to be made for particular uses.